 Strategic location of the Tower

-But perhaps the most interesting thing you should know about the Calahorra Tower, is its location within the current Cordova, in a privileged place, on the opposite bank of the Guadalquivir river.
-You can reach it through the old town, crossing the Bridge Gate (popularly known as ‘Arc of Triomf’) and crossing the Roman Bridge from end to end while elbowing yourself with dozens of groups of japanese, germans or belgians.
+But perhaps the most interesting thing you should know about the de la Calahorra Tower is its location within the current Cordoba, in a privileged place, on the opposite bank of the Guadalquivir river.
+You can get to the Tower from the historic center, crossing the Bridge Door and crossing the Roman Bridge from end to end, which as a rule is full of tourists of all nationalities.

-Strolling along the banks of the old Betis River and stopping at the Calahorra Tower, will allow you to dive into a Cordova from another era, in the transition between a Muslim world that was already languishing and the Christian power that took it to make Cordova the mecca of the three cultures.
+Strolling around the Bridge and stopping at the Calahorra Tower will allow you to plunge into a Cordoba from another era, in the transition between a Muslim world that was already languishing and the Christian power that took it to make Cordoba the mecca of the three cultures.

 The views from the Calahorra Tower

 Another attraction of the Calahorra Tower are the views from its terrace.
 This terrace is accessed by a small spiral staircase, not suitable for those who suffer from fear of heights.
 Once at the top of the Tower you have some spectacular views of the River, the Bridge and the Old Town of Cordoba.